Ford Explorer ST (2025-2026) Wheel Fitment Guide

-The 2025 Ford Explorer ST is a midcycle facelift of the rear-wheel-drive U625 platform — same 3.0L EcoBoost twin-turbo V6, same AWD architecture, same core suspension geometry.
-The most significant change for wheel fitment: the 21×9 ET37.5 wheel is now the standard equipment on every ST, replacing the 20″ wheel as the base configuration.
-A new 15-spoke Dark Grey style replaces the previous 7-spoke design.
-Because the underlying platform is unchanged, the entire aftermarket fitment knowledge base built by the 2020–2024 ST community applies directly to the 2025 model.
+The 2025 Ford Explorer ST is a midcycle facelift of the U625 platform — same 3.0L EcoBoost twin-turbo V6, same suspension geometry, same hardware specs as the 2020-2024 ST. The most significant change for wheel fitment is the move of the 21×9 ET37.5 wheel from the optional ST Street Pack to standard equipment on every 2025+ ST, replacing the 20″ wheel as the base configuration.
+A new 15-spoke Magnetite-painted style replaces the previous 7-spoke design.
+Because the underlying platform is unchanged, the entire aftermarket fitment knowledge base built by the 2020-2024 ST community applies directly to the 2025-2026 model.

 Factory Wheel & Tire Configurations

-The 2025 Explorer ST comes standard on a new 21-inch 15-spoke wheel — a departure from the 2020–2024 model where 21″ wheels required an optional package.
+The 2025-2026 Explorer ST comes standard with a 21-inch 15-spoke wheel in Ford’s Magnetite-painted finish — the most significant wheel-related change versus the 2020-2024 ST, where 21″ wheels required the optional ST Street Pack.
+The pre-facelift Street Pack used a gloss black 7-spoke design; the new 15-spoke Magnetite is darker matte grey.
 All base hardware specs (bolt pattern, center bore, thread pitch, torque, and seat type) are unchanged from the previous generation.

 Aftermarket Wheel & Tire Configurations